yunusabd/radio-transcription/README.md

 # radio-transcription

 How to use with [Vosk-Server](https://github.com/alphacep/vosk-server) for offline speech-to-text.
 The quality of the transcription is unfortunately not as good as Google's, partly because it's not optimized for Taiwanese vocabulary and pronunciations.
 The output text is also in simplified characters.
-But it's free, so that's nice.
+But it doesn't cost money, so that's nice.

 ## Getting started